- School Health Service

-School Health Advisory Board
+School Health Advisory Committee

 Lynchburg City Schools has a Truancy Center located at Opportunity House, 1517 Jackson Street.
 The Truancy Center is staffed with three Lynchburg City School employees who accept truancy referrals from the individual schools and process the cases to the court.
 An Interagency Truancy Review Team is in place to review truancy cases and write recommendations for the Juvenile Court.
 Truancy Center phone number: (434) 455-4003 Report truant students during school hours: 847-1602 (Police non-emergency phone number).